Calling or Meeting With Us

 Lona used nothing but the finest products to dress her dancer when she competed, and she will use nothing less for YOUR DANCER.

-The brands have been expanded to include LiturgyWear™ for praise dance and NuptialWear™ for blinged out bridal goods.
+The brands have been expanded to include LiturgyWear™ for praise dance, NuptialWear™ for blinged out bridal goods, and recently Plain Brown Label™ for new custom and semi-custom dance costumes on a budget.